acutkosky/utilitybelt/README.md

-# jaxtools
+# utilitybelt

-some tools for doing training with jax.
+some tools that may be useful in the future